 A displeased crowd is throwing stuff at speakers and artists according to the Rule of Funny.
 Eggs, lettuce and vegetables are generally favored, with tomatoes an all-time favorite.
 Originates from way back in the 19th century, when audiences and working-class theatergoers would often carry these things into the (very rowdy by our standards) theaters, and chuck them (or chairs and such) at bad performances.
 Look for an Honest John-type character to have a cart filled with said rotten vegetables for sale for this particular purpose.

 - A TV commercial for the radio duo of Steve Dahl & Garry Meier showed a billboard advertising them being hit with a giant tomato.
 There was also a real Steve & Garry billboard with a tomato attached, as well as Steve & Garry t-shirts.

-- On the first episode or movie of any adaptation of Hana Yori Dango all the students gather around Tsukushi and nail her with rotten eggs and other stuff the Korean adaptation even added a flour Bucket Booby Trap to deliver some extra humiliation for the Plucky Girl
+- In the first episode or movie of any adaptation of Boys over Flowers all the students gather around Tsukushi and nail her with rotten eggs and other stuff.
+The Korean adaptation even added a flour Bucket Booby-Trap to deliver some extra humiliation for the Plucky Girl

 - This was also used in Episode 12 of the Little Lulu anime.
 Lulu and the others did this to a picture of Wilbur's butler that was drawn on the side of the clubhouse, after he snobbishly put them off the activities that they normally did.

-- At one point in Urusei Yatsura, Ataru, grieving about how messed up his life has become since Lum decided they were married, asks the readers if he really deserves such torment.
-He is immediatly covered in a pile garbage as off-panel voices declare "NO, YOU IDIOT! you deserve more!"
+- At one point in Urusei Yatsura Ataru, grieving about how messed up his life has become since Lum decided they were married, asks the readers if he really deserves such torment.
+He is immediately covered in a pile garbage as off-panel voices declare "NO, YOU IDIOT!
+You deserve more!"

 - In a Donald Duck comic, poor Donald was once at the receiving end of this.
 Various types of fruits were thrown at him - including a ridiculously huge watermelon!